Calmcat1/calmcat1/README.md

 - 🔭 I’m currently working on ...
 Leveling up my Data Structures and Algorithims skills
 - 🌱 I’m currently learning ...DSA/python CSS/JS/HTML
+- im also interested in crypto, you can check my crypto site if interested as well
+-